DORA vs ISO 9001

 What It Is

 Digital Operational Resilience Act (DORA), Regulation (EU) 2022/2554, is an EU-wide regulation bolstering ICT resilience for the financial sector against disruptions like cyberattacks.
-Enacted December 2022, applicable January 2025, it targets 20 financial entity types and critical ICT third-party providers (CTPPs), using a risk-based, proportional approach to harmonize rules across 27 member states.
+Enacted December 2022 and applicable since January 2025, it targets 20 financial entity types and critical ICT third-party providers (CTPPs), using a risk-based, proportional approach to harmonize rules across 27 member states.

 Key Components